Decomposed Prompting Does Not Fix Knowledge Gaps, But Helps Models Say "I Don't Know": Decomposition-based Prompting

 \paragraph{Verified Reference Decompositions}

 A key requirement of our study is a fixed, gold-standard decomposition for each question.
-Using the syntax outlined in \citet{wolfson-etal-2025-monaco}, we represent the question decomposition using a domain-specific language (DSL) that specifies variables, answer types, and sub-questions (Figure~\ref{fig:dsl}).
+Using the syntax outlined in \citet{wolfson-etal-2026-monaco}, we represent the question decomposition using a domain-specific language (DSL) that specifies variables, answer types, and sub-questions (Figure~\ref{fig:dsl}).
 This representation gives us a precise, model-agnostic plan that can be reused across our prompting regimes.

-We generate DSL decompositions using a two-stage pipeline with a strong decomposition model (\texttt{Gemini-2.5-Flash}).
+We generate DSL decompositions using a two-stage pipeline with a strong LLM for decomposition.
 For benchmarks that provide step-by-step annotations, we prompt the LLM to translate the original steps into DSL.
-For benchmarks that lack labeled decompositions, we prompt a teacher model to synthesize a DSL program from the original question.
+For benchmarks that lack labeled decompositions, we prompt \texttt{Gemini-2.5-Flash} to synthesize a DSL program from the original question.
 We then manually verify every DSL decomposition to ensure it is semantically and syntactically accurate, thereby eliminating any planning errors as a confounding factor.

 The structured decomposition has three roles in our experimental design.
-First, it reduces information leakage by replacing intermediate entities with placeholders, so later sub-questions cannot introduce facts before the model has retrieved them in earlier steps.
-Second, it promotes deterministic execution by defining expected answer types (for example, integers or lists), which keeps intermediate outputs in a consistent format for injection into subsequent calls.
+First, decomposition steps can refer to the answers of previous steps using placeholders, thereby outlining the solution plan without the need to explicitly generate all intermediate answers in advance.
+Second, it promotes deterministic execution by defining expected answer types (for example, integers or lists), which keeps intermediate outputs in a consistent format for subsequent steps.
 Third, it guarantees a semantic equivalence between the decomposition and the original query, such that if a model answers all sub-questions correctly, its final answer must be identical to the answer of the original query.
 As a result, Direct, Assistive and Incremental differ only in how they execute the same plan.
 Cross-regime answer disagreements can be interpreted as errors in factual knowledge or execution rather than an erroneous plan \cite{sinha2025illusiondiminishingreturnsmeasuring}.